rust-lang/book/second-edition/nostarch/chapter15.md

 implementations of `clone` do.
 The call to `Rc::clone` only increments the reference count, which doesn’t take much time.
 Deep copies of data can take a lot of time.
-By using `Rc::clone` for reference counting, we can visually distinguish between the deep copy kinds of clones and the kinds of clones that increase the reference count.
-When looking for performance problems in the code, we only need to consider the deep copy clones and can disregard calls to `Rc::clone`.
+By using `Rc::clone` for reference counting, we can visually distinguish between the deep-copy kinds of clones and the kinds of clones that increase the reference count.
+When looking for performance problems in the code, we only need to consider the deep-copy clones and can disregard calls to `Rc::clone`.

 ### Cloning an `Rc<T>` Increases the Reference Count